sodadata/docs/soda-cloud/roles-and-rights.md

 ## Change access to a dataset

-When any member uses Soda Core to add a new dataset to the Soda Cloud account, the Member automatically becomes the Dataset Owner.
+When any member uses Soda Library to add a new dataset to the Soda Cloud account, the Member automatically becomes the Dataset Owner.
 The new dataset can only be accessed by an Admin and the Dataset Owner, who automatically becomes a Manager of the dataset, until the Admin or Dataset Owner changes access to the dataset to grant other members access.

 As an Admin or a Manager of a dataset, you can access the **Responsibilities** tab for an individual dataset to make changes to the default role assignments in the dataset.
 All members, regardless of their role assignment, can view the Responsibilities tab for a dataset.